2017 Was the Year of False Promise in the Fight Against Populism

 Our data makes one thing abundantly clear: the populist rise started well before 2016 — or even 2008.

 The political transformations we are currently seeing are a long-term trend, and the only plausible explanation for that must be that they are caused by structural drivers which have been at play for a long time.
 While debate about their exact identity persists, it seems likely that they include economic insecurity; a rebellion against immigration and the notion of a multi-ethnic society; and the greater ease with which extreme voices can make themselves heard in an age of social media.

 Past trends, of course, are never a sure predictor of the future.
 Perhaps those structural drivers are about to exhaust themselves, making it easier for moderate parties to regain the initiative in the years to come.
 But to think that the populist wave has crested just because the record performances of Germany’s far-right AfD and France’s Marine Le Pen were not enough to catapult them into the very heart of government is deeply misguided; unless politicians manage to identify and counteract the structural drivers of populism, populism is very unlikely to disappear of its own accord.

 Looking ahead to 2018, we shouldn’t expect any dramatic upsets like Trump or Brexit.
 But opinion polls suggest that populists will continue to make significant inroads in countries with upcoming elections, including Italy, Belgium, and Estonia.
 The populist wave has not yet crested.
 Nor is it about to bury us quite yet.
 But unless we act now, it will keep garnering strength in the years to come.

-Yascha Mounk is an executive director at the Tony Blair Institute for Global Change and the author of The People vs. Democracy: Why Our Freedom Is in Danger and How to Save It.
+Yascha Mounk is the author of The People vs. Democracy: Why Our Freedom Is in Danger and How to Save It.